 DFDL Byte Value entities ( %#r ) are allowed.

 DFDL Character Class ES is not allowed.

 DFDL Character Classes NL, WSP, WSP+, and WSP* are allowed.
-However, the WSP* entity cannot appear alone.
-It must be used in combination with other text characters or entities so as to describe a representation that cannot ever be an empty string.
+However, the WSP* entity cannot appear alone as a dfdl:separator when determining the length of a component by scanning for delimiters